Re44e/books/README.md

 #
 **Overview**

-Abstraction of an API for borrowing books.
+An API for abstraction of book lending.

 **Technologies**